netenglabs/bgperf2/docs/mrt.md

 # MRT injection

-This feature requires the basic knowledge about how `bgperf` works.
+This feature requires the basic knowledge about how `bgperf2` works.
 Please refer to [this guide](https://github.com/osrg/bgperf/blob/master/docs/how_bgperf_works.md).

 `bgperf` supports injecting routes to the target implementation via MRT file.